bwinton/weblog.latte.ca/posts/amy/yearInReview/2016_challenges.md

 More healthy living in November, and another multi-faceted challenge: to go to the gym every day, waking up early if necessary; to avoid going to Starbucks; and to try 5:2 intermittent fasting.

 I go to the gym most days, but when I go after the girls leave for school at 8:45, I'm not done working out and showering until 10:30 or 11:00.
 If I go before everyone is awake, I can be showered and at my desk at 9:30.
-My goal was go to go the gym every day, early on weekdays.
+My goal was to go to the gym every day, early on weekdays.

 I had gotten into the habit of going for a latte at Starbucks almost every time I left the house, and I wanted to break that habit.